alfarom256/MinifilterResearch/Write-up.md

 ```

 #### FLT_OPERATION_REGISTRATION
-The `FLT_OPERATION_REGISTRATION` structure defines the I/O request Major Function to filter, and defines a pre and post-operation callback which will be invoked, respectively, before or after the I/O operation is passed down to / back up from the I/O stack.
+The `FLT_OPERATION_REGISTRATION` structure defines the I/O request Major Function to filter, and defines a pre and post-operation callback which will be invoked before or after the I/O operation is passed down to / back up from the I/O stack respectively.
 ```
 typedef struct _FLT_OPERATION_REGISTRATION {